 Eight pesticides were detected in water samples: lindane, endosulfan I, endosulfan II, endosulfan sulfate, dieldrin, p,p-DDD, p,p-DDE, and atrazine.
-All had concentrations below established quantification limit except for atrazine.
+All had concentrations below established quantification limits except for atrazine.
 Despite these findings, pesticides in the water sources were of concern because those sources are used for human and animal consumption.
-Equally, plant uptake of pesticides poses health risks to domestic livestock that forage on crop stubble and to consumers of food products from these animals.
+Equally, plant uptake of pesticides poses health risks to domestic livestock that forage on crop stubble and to consumers of food products from these animals, who can commonly be affected by residues of chemicals on crops, and from clothing drenched in pesticides.

-In another study9 researchers established a method for simultaneous determination of pesticide and herbicide residues in cotton textile by high performance liquid chromatography coupled with diode array detector (HPLC-DAD) and determined 2,4-dichlorophenoxy (2,4-D), 2-methyl-4-chlorophenoxy acetic acid (MCPA), dichlorprop, mecoprop, 2,4, 5-trichlorophenoxy (2, 4, 5-T), 2-methyl-4-chlorophenoxy butyric acid (MCPB), beta-endosulfan, methoxychlor and 2, 2-bis (p-chlorophenyl)-1, 1-dichloroethene (DDE).
+In another study researchers established a method for simultaneous determination of pesticide and herbicide residues in cotton textiles by high performance liquid chromatography coupled with diode array detector (HPLC-DAD) and determined 2,4-dichlorophenoxy (2,4-D), 2-methyl-4-chlorophenoxy acetic acid (MCPA), dichlorprop, mecoprop, 2,4, 5-trichlorophenoxy (2, 4, 5-T), 2-methyl-4-chlorophenoxy butyric acid (MCPB), beta-endosulfan, methoxychlor and 2, 2-bis (p-chlorophenyl)-1, 1-dichloroethene (DDE).